Clinical Nurse Specialist Career and Degree Guide

 If you thrive in environments where you can care for others, have a knack for complex problem solving, and can take on a leadership role, the clinical nurse specialist position could be right up your alley.
 One of the best parts of being a CNS is the ability to work in a specialized area of healthcare, like acute care nursing or geriatric nursing.

-“As leaders, educators, and innovators of evidence-based nursing practices, being a CNS is a rewarding career for anyone who desires to not only help individuals but to positively impact the nursing profession as a whole,” says Kenny Kadar, president of Coast Medical Services, a nurse staffing agency based on Los Angeles.
+“As leaders, educators, and innovators of evidence-based nursing practices, being a CNS is a rewarding career for anyone who desires to not only help individuals but to positively impact the nursing profession as a whole,” says Kenny Kadar, president of Coast Medical Service, a nurse staffing agency based on Los Angeles.

 What Work Will I Do as a CNS?